boshdmg/Crypto-Unit-Cost-Averager/README.md

 interval => is the intervals in hours you want to buy. limit => is the maximum price you are willing to buy at.

+Up coming features
+- Purchasing coins as soon as they drop below the limit - using websock api
+- Transfering coins to nominated wallet